Program overview

 Graduates of the Bachelor of Social Science – Criminal Justice program can pursue a variety of career paths in Canada, including:

-- Community Crime Prevention Worker: Develops and implements strategies to reduce crime in communities.
+• Community Crime Prevention Worker: Developing and implementing strategies to reduce crime in communities.

-- Federal Parole Officer: Supervises offenders released on parole, ensuring compliance with parole conditions.
+• Federal Parole Officer: Supervising individuals on parole and ensuring compliance with parole conditions.

-- Open Custody Youth Worker: Works with youth in open custody facilities, focusing on rehabilitation and support.
+• Open Custody Youth Worker: Working with youth in open custody settings to support rehabilitation.

-- Policy Analyst: Analyzes and develops policies related to criminal justice and public safety.
+• Policy Analyst: Analyzing and developing policies related to criminal justice and public safety.

 Employment opportunities exist in various settings, including police services, government agencies, social services, and non-government organizations.
 Many graduates also choose to pursue further studies in graduate programs.